 Carolyn McMaster | April 21, 2021

-This Earth Day, we’re pleased to announce that our annual 1% for the Planet donation is going to San Francisco Baykeeper, as it has since 2011.
+This Earth Day, we’re pleased to announce that we’re giving our annual 1% for the Planet donation to San Francisco Baykeeper, as we have since 2011.
 This scrappy organization keeps impressing us by making an outsized impact on a lean budget, using science, advocacy, policy and the law to stop pollution in San Francisco Bay.

 Baykeeper has been holding Bay polluters accountable and advocating for a healther Bay for more than 30 years.
 Examples of recent successes are reinstating U.S. Clean Water Act protections for Cargill’s the Redwood City Salt Ponds; convincing the Coast Guard to reduce heavy metals and other pollutants from its Yerba Buena Island facility; and closing a regulatory loophole so the waste from a West Oakland metal shredding company is now considered hazardous waste.

 And last summer saw the launch of Baykeeper’s drone patrol program, which lets them get a seagull’s-eye-view of potential polluters—businesses that sometimes have put up barriers to block the view from the water.
 (Also, drone patrols are naturally socially distant.)

 Baykeeper’s impact is compounded because they advocate for policy change and challenge the status quo.
 And Baykeeper is relatively small, so our donation truly makes a difference, and local, so we’re supporting our community.
 Plus, San Francisco Bay is not merely an icon, it’s also gives the region vitality and affects business health and quality of life.